manishrana7/icet-manish/doc/userguide/source/tutorial/construct_cluster_expansion.rst

 complete.
 In fact, the only step that remains is to tie the parameter values obtained from the optimization to the cluster space.
 This is achieved through the initiation of a :class:`ClusterExpansion
-<icetdev.core.cluster_expansion.ClusterExpansion>` object with the previously
+<icet.core.cluster_expansion.ClusterExpansion>` object with the previously
-created :class:`ClusterSpace <icetdev.core.cluster_space.ClusterSpace>`
+created :class:`ClusterSpace <icet.core.cluster_space.ClusterSpace>`
-instance together with the list of parameters, available via the :class:`Optimizer.parameters <icetdev.fitting.Optimizer.parameters>` attribute, as input arguments.
+instance together with the list of parameters, available via the :class:`Optimizer.parameters <icet.fitting.Optimizer.parameters>` attribute, as input arguments.
 Using this cluster expansion, it is now possible to predict the properties of any configuration that is based on a supercell of the primitive structure.
 A convenient and illustrative ways of checking the